paulyeo21/hey76/README.md

 ```

 ## Architecture
-hey76 is seeded with draft candidate names and their instagram and twitter handles.
+hey76 is built with draft candidate names and their instagram and twitter handles.
 The lib/tasks/scheduler.rake file populates the inserts database with the most recent news articles, twitter tweets, and instagram posts.
 All of that data is presented in a Pinterest-style interface on each draft candidates individual page, when the user searches for his name.

 ## Models
 Draft candidates